How to Restore Old Photos Without Photoshop

 Impressed with what PhotoWorks can offer you?
 Want to dive into restoring old photos right away?
 Start your free trial right now!

 Full support for Windows 11, 10, 8, 7

 If you prefer written tutorials, keep on reading this post till the end and you'll learn all the secrets of old photo restoration.
 Follow seven simple steps and the result will surely amaze you.

 Step 1.
 Digitize Your Old Photo

 Before you start a rescue mission on your damaged photograph, you need to get its digital copy.
 The easiest way is to put it through a flatbed scanner.
 In this case, you’ll surely get a clear image without any flares.
 However, not everyone has an access to a scanner.
 Plan B is to reshoot your retro photograph with a camera or smartphone, and then upload it to your computer using a USB cable.

 Step 2.
 Get Started with PhotoWorks

 Now let’s see how to enhance old photos with PhotoWorks.
-You’ll need to download the free trial of photo software for PC and install it to your computer following all the instructions in the wizard.
+You’ll need to download the free trial of the photo software and install it to your computer following all the instructions in the wizard.
 Once installation is complete, open your digitized picture in the program to retouch it.